lightningdevkit/rust-lightning/README.md

  * Some kind of logging subsystem/API.

+ * Migrate all our serialize() -> Vec stuff to serialize(byte_writer) so that we can avoid allocating a huge buffer for everything we serialize/deserialize.

+ * Migrate the above TODOs to GitHub issues.

 Notes on coding style:
  * Use tabs.
 If you want to align lines, use spaces.
 Any desired alignment should display fine at any tab-length display setting.